Our Commitment

 Research

-- Conducting research specifically focused on the current state of seminarian health and wholeness
+- We have conducted research specifically focused on seminarian health.

 - Travis Webster’s Doctor of Theology dissertation (2022): “Does It Have To Make You Sick: Preparing Seminarians For Greater Vocational Health”